AbeerIbrahimF/T1000-Final-Project/README.md

 ## Acknowledgments

-* I would like to express my special thanks of gratitude to my trainer [@Yarob50](https://github.com/Yarob50) as well as Tuwaiq Academy for this wonderful opportunity
+* I would like to express my special thanks of gratitude to my instructor [@Yarob50](https://github.com/Yarob50) as well as Tuwaiq Academy for this wonderful opportunity